-Join UNAGB for a day full of public speaking, diplomacy, and critical thinking at this year’s Rising Leaders Model UN Conference!
+Join UNAGB for a day full of public speaking, diplomacy, and critical thinking at this year’s Worcester Model UN (WMUN) Conference!

-This is a traditional General Assembly style conference in which students receive a committee and country assignment over two months prior to the conference.
-Students spend the months prior to the conference research, learning, and preparing their position papers and opening speeches.
+This is a traditional General Assembly style conference in which students receive a committee and country assignment two months prior to the conference.
+Students spend the months prior to the conference researching, learning, and preparing their position papers & opening speeches.

 Below is a brief Q & A to help you learn a little more about the event: